-- 5. In the event that a rejected joint is already installed, the Contractor shall remove, re-fuse, and re-install all pipe represented by that joint at no additional cost to the Owner. - G. Testing of field welds on steel pipe and fittings shall be by ultrasonic or radiographic method in accordance with AWS D1.1. - 1.
-The Engineer reserves the right to demand evidence of welder's certification for all personnel performing field welding of steel pipe and fittings. - H. Thermal contraction and expansion of fusible PVC pipe: - 1.
-Engineer reserves the right to unbolt any flange or mechanical joint attached to fusible PVC pipe (including all butterfly valve assemblies) to check for tensile or compressive loading due to thermal contraction or expansion of the fusible PVC pipe.
-Excessive tension, indicated by pull-back of the fusible PVC end, or excessive compression of the flange shall be cause for the Contractor to excavate the fusible pipe, lengthen or shorten the pipe as necessary, and re-bury.
-Refer to Section 33 12 16 Water Utility Valves. - I. Compaction Testing: Refer to Section 31 23 23 Backfill. - J. Testing of cathodic protection systems in accordance with NACE SP-0169.
-Provide report on test methods utilized and results of tests conducted, as well as as-built drawings with list of anode locations. - K. Test electrical isolation kits for cathodic protection isolation using radio frequency isolation test device both prior to burial and after burial.
-Test in the presence of the Engineer. - L. When tests indicate Work does not meet specified requirements, remove Work, replace and retest at no additional cost to the Owner.
+- 6. The pipeline must be fully restrained prior to pressurization, including permanently installed items and any temporary appurtenances used for testing. - 7.
+All hydrostatic pressure tests must be witnessed by NTUA personnel.
+Contractor is responsible for coordination of testing schedule with NTUA to allow NTUA's representative to be present. - C. Testing of field welds on steel pipe and fittings shall be by ultrasonic or radiographic method in accordance with AWS D1.1. - 1.
+The Engineer reserves the right to demand evidence of welder's certification for all personnel performing field welding of steel pipe and fittings. - D. Compaction Testing: Refer to Section 31 23 23 Backfill. - E. Testing of cathodic protection systems in accordance with NACE SP-0169.
+Provide report on test methods utilized and results of tests conducted, as well as as-built drawings with list of anode locations. - F. Test electrical isolation kits for cathodic protection isolation using radio frequency isolation test device both prior to burial and after burial.
+Test in the presence of the Engineer. - G. When tests indicate Work does not meet specified requirements, remove Work, replace and retest at no additional cost to the Owner.